FaiyadRahman/Bootcamp-Small-Projects/README.md

-# Web-dev-learning
+# Bootcamp Small Projects
-This repository is a place to gather all my work in my journey to learn web development
+This repository is a place to gather all the small projects I built while learning web development through The Complete 2023 Web Development Bootcamp on Udemy